abejfehr/not-so-tiny-node.js-webserver/README.md

 not-so-tiny-node.js-webserver is a simple webserver that's been expanded to be a slightly larger and more comprehensive web server than the [tiny-node.js-webserver](https://github.com/rodw/tiny-node.js-webserver) by Ron Waldhoff.

-It requires the fs and querystring libraries to be installed for use, which you can install by typing the following:

-    npm install -g fs
-    npm install -g querystring

 ## How do I use it?

 This webserver is configurable to work with multiple projects in your environment.